-Set up International airport at Puri: Odisha CM urges PM Modi
+How an international airport at Puri will be a game changer for Odisha's tourism sector

-Bubaneswar, Jan 03: In a bid to promote tourism, the Odisha government has porposed an international airport in Puri, that has potential to become a hub for spiritual, economic activities, and could also act as doorway to international destinations.
+Bubaneswar, Jan 03: In a bid to promote tourism, the Odisha government has porposed an international airport at Puri, that has potential to become a hub for spiritual, economic activities, and could also act as doorway to international destinations.

 An international airport at Puri would be ideal as the city is seen as a perfect weekend getaway for people living in Kolkata and the other neighbouring towns, with the most popular beach destinations in the eastern part of the country.